Lsp

 {config} (vim.lsp.ClientConfig) Configuration for the server.
 See vim.lsp.ClientConfig.

-{reuse_client} (fun(client: vim.lsp.Client, config: table): boolean) Predicate used to decide if a client should be re-used.
+{reuse_client} (fun(client: vim.lsp.Client, config: vim.lsp.ClientConfig): boolean) Predicate used to decide if a client should be re-used.
 Used on all running clients.
-The default implementation re-uses a client if name and root_dir matches.
+The default implementation re-uses a client if it has the same name and if the given workspace folders (or root_dir) are all included in the client's workspace folders.

 {bufnr} (integer) Buffer handle to attach to if starting or re-using a client (0 for current).